Top Cat Begins: Plot

-Later that night Benny gets home and his mom tells him she sold the diamonds to a club owned by Mr. Big called The Starlight Club so Benny goes on a mission to steal the diamonds back.
-Later that night TC goes into Officer Dibble's house and tells him about Benny left him and Dibble suggests that they should find him.
-Meanwhile, Benny sneaks into the club and discuses himself as a singer but then he gets caught and is chased around the club suddenly TC and Dibble arrive but get chased down by an angry mob and Benny gets captured by Mr. Big's goons.
+Later that night, Benny gets home and his mom tells him she sold the diamonds to a club owned by Mr. Big, The Starlight Club, so Benny goes on a mission to steal the diamonds back.
+Later that night, TC goes into Officer Dibble's house and tells him that Benny left him and Dibble suggests that they should find him.
+Meanwhile, Benny sneaks into the club and disguises himself as a singer but then he gets caught and is chased around the club.
+Suddenly, TC and Dibble arrive but get chased down by an angry mob and Benny gets captured by Mr. Big's goons.
 To save Top Cat, Dibble sends him to Florida.
-While at the airport, he realizes that all he needs is friends and returns to New York then Choo-Choo, Brain and Fancy-Fancy and they agree to help Top Cat.
+While at the airport, he realizes that all he needs is friends and returns to New York then Choo-Choo, Brain and Fancy-Fancy agree to help Top Cat.

-Then Top Cat agrees for the guy to help and he reveals his name is Spook, a pizza cat who lost his true love Eleanor the Motorcycle because of Mr. Big and the five make a plan to rescue Benny the Ball.
+Top Cat agrees on the guy to help and he reveals his name is Spook, a pizza cat who lost his true love, Eleanor the Motorcycle, because of Mr. Big.
+The five make a plan to rescue Benny the Ball.
 Suddenly Mr. Big's goons shoot a pizza box and all there is a recording of Top Cat's voice and Top Cat disguises himself as a businessman and makes the residents chase down Mr. Big.
 To get away Mr. Big climbs up a chain.
 To stop him, Top Cat and Benny cut the chain.
-The next day Top Cat apologizes to Benny and tells his gang to meet him at Hoagy's Alley.
+The next day, Top Cat apologizes to Benny and tells his gang to meet him at Hoagy's Alley.
 Meanwhile, the residents and Dibble turn Mr. Big in.
-Later that day Top Cat buries Mr. Big's diamonds under the alley but it ends up giving it to the two orphans and Top Cat's gang end the film by singing the original theme song.
+Later that day, Top Cat buries Mr. Big's diamonds under the alley but it ends up giving them to the two orphans, and Top Cat's gang ends the film by singing the original theme song.